IN8bio Provides INB-200 Clinical Update and Outlines 2023 Pipeline Goals

 Announcement of a new solid tumor indication with relevant data at a scientific conference in 1H 2023.

-/EIN News/ -- NEW YORK, Jan.
-05, 2023 (GLOBE NEWSWIRE) -- IN8bio, Inc. (Nasdaq: INAB), a clinical-stage biopharmaceutical company developing innovative gamma-delta T cell therapies, today announced a clinical update from the ongoing Phase 1 trial evaluating INB-200 in patients with newly diagnosed GBM and provided pipeline goals for 2023.
+NEW YORK, Jan.
+05, 2023 (GLOBE NEWSWIRE) -- IN8bio, Inc. INAB, a clinical-stage biopharmaceutical company developing innovative gamma-delta T cell therapies, today announced a clinical update from the ongoing Phase 1 trial evaluating INB-200 in patients with newly diagnosed GBM and provided pipeline goals for 2023.

 Clinical Update from the INB-200 Phase 1 Trial